dalboezik/MitaMita/README.md

 - python version is compatible

 **Slash commands not appearing** <br>
-Try syncing commands or reinviting the bot with the correct scopes:
+Try syncing commands or reinviting the bot with the correct scopes: <br>

     applications.commands
     bot